Troubleshoot the TPM

 Clearing the TPM can result in data loss.
 To protect against such loss, review the following precautions:

-Do not clear the TPM on a device you do not own, such as a work or school PC, without being instructed to do so by your IT administrator.
+- Don't clear the TPM on a device you don't own, such as a work or school PC, without being instructed to do so by your IT administrator

-If you want to temporarily suspend TPM operations and you have TPM 1.2 with Windows 10, version 1507 or 1511, or Windows 11, you can turn off the TPM.
-For more information, see Turn off the TPM, later in this article.
+- If you want to temporarily suspend TPM operations on Windows 11, you can turn off the TPM.
+For more information, see Turn off the TPM

-Always use functionality in the operating system (such as TPM.msc) to the clear the TPM.
-Do not clear the TPM directly from UEFI.
+- Always use functionality in the operating system (such as TPM.msc) to the clear the TPM.
+Don't clear the TPM directly from UEFI

 Membership in the local Administrators group, or equivalent, is the minimum required to complete this procedure.